cl0vrfi3ld/theia-downloader/README.md

 i'm also currently a student, which restricts the time i have to "manage" this repo, meaning it may take me a bit to respond to your issue/pr.

 that's all i have for now, happy hacking, and may your illegally downloaded music library remain ever growing!

+`any mentions of music piracy are intended as humour, not to encourage media piracy by any means. buy music, support artists.`